-So you’re applying for a job in the catering industry, are you?
+So, you’re applying for a job in the catering industry?

 You’re not going to have that events and catering manager or related job handed to you on a plate.
 Any job starts with an interview, and in the competitive world of catering and events, preparing for the interview can be demanding.

 Many of the interview questions will be generic, so make sure you steer your answers towards the job requirement and the position description.
 You want to personalize your answers with anecdotes that are related to the industry to show your interviewer that you have a fundamental knowledge of catering — and that you are what they have been looking for.